AlphaGit/alphas-manifesto-blog/_posts/2015-02-19-my-experience-with-bullet-journals.md

 I actually keep some kind of journal for each day, with the main tasks that I think are important to achieve.
 Then I keep notes about things that are relevant to me (like, did I get an allergic reaction to anything?
 Did I rest well?
 Did I find something I want to research about later?).
 I also have a grocery list there somewhere, a list of software problems I need to solve with my home computer, a list of blog posts, etc.

-As I had explained before, <a href="https://blog.alphasmanifesto.com/2014/12/22/write-it-down/">writing it down really helps</a>, so this was a success factor into making bullet journals really help me out.
+As I had explained before, [writing it down really helps](https://blog.alphasmanifesto.com/2014/12/22/write-it-down/), so this was a success factor into making bullet journals really help me out.
 It also helped me kickstart the process of each morning planning my day ahead and decide what's going to be the important things for the day.

 It has not replaced my other task-keeping methods, for which I had also made adjustments and improvements.
-I'll need to document those later on, but <a href="https://blog.alphasmanifesto.com/2013/08/08/como-uso-trello-para-trabajar-actualizado/">the latest update</a> is still pretty much valid.
+I'll need to document those later on, but [the latest update](https://blog.alphasmanifesto.com/2013/08/08/como-uso-trello-para-trabajar-actualizado/) is still pretty much valid.

 All in all, **it has been a positive and relaxing experience, but I'm still refining my process as I go on**, finding out stuff, coming up with ideas and adjusting.
 Learn, apply, rinse and repeat.